kreativan/wirekit-core/README.md

 `hx-get="/system/htmx/layout/product/card/"`
 or
 `hx-get="<?= $htmx->url ?>layout/product/card/"`
 This will call for `/templates/layout/product/card.php` file.
 And this way we can for example lazy load product card using htmx...
+More about htmx integration will be in the docs.

 ### Ajax
 All front-end logic in wirekit is imagined to be handled with ajax.
 Wirekit provides `/system/ajax/` end-point where you can send request and handle your logic.
 For example:
 Http request to `/system/ajax/contact/` will call for `/templates/ajax/contact.php` file.
 This way you can create unlimited number of end-points, some can be just json responses, some business logic, up to you...
 Up to two url segments are suported for now: `/ajax/file-name/` and `/ajax/folder/file-name/`.
 Simple fetch request:
 ```
 <script>